openintegrationhub/openintegrationhub/README.md

 Visit the official [Open Integration Hub homepage](https://www.openintegrationhub.org/)

 This library is based on the [elasticio nodejs sailor](https://github.com/elasticio/sailor-nodejs).
-It offers the same baseline functionalities, but is being expanded further with capabilities specific to the OIH.
+It offers the same baseline functionalities, but is being expanded further with capabilities specific to the Open Integration Hub framework.